 Kashan rugs are among the highest quality Persian rugs and carpets.
 They are made with fine materials such as wool or silk that are dyed with natural or synthetic dyes.
 They are hand-knotted by skilled artisans who use traditional techniques and tools.

-The quality of Kashan rugs can be measured by several factors such as knot density, pile height, design complexity, color harmony, and condition.
+Experts measure the quality of Kashan rugs by several factors such as knot density, pile height, design complexity, color harmony, and condition.

-- Design complexity refers to the level of detail and variety of patterns and motifs on the rug.
-The more complex the design, the more skill and time required to weave it.
+Design Complexity: Design complexity refers to the level of detail and variety of patterns and motifs on the rug.
+The design becomes more complex as the skill and time required to weave it increase.
 Kashan rugs have some of the most complex and diverse designs among Persian rugs, ranging from floral to geometric to hunting scenes.

 How to Choose a Kashan Rug